donnywarren/code-review/readme.md

 **The most important goal of any code review should be improving the code.**

 ## Deliverables
-We will be giving you time to implement the feedback you receive in your code review later in the week before receiving a second round of review.
-Therefore, you should leave your code review(s) today with a list of changes and improvements you can make to your project.
+You should leave your code review(s) today with a list of changes and improvements you can make to your project.

 ## Tips for having a good code review